ucphhpc/jupyter_service/README.rst

 jupyter_service
 ===================

-A jupyter notebook docker swarm setup that consists of a standard proxy nginx and a customised jupyterhub service that spawns individual notebooks for individual users.
+A jupyter notebook docker swarm setup that consists of a customised jupyterhub service that spawns individual notebooks for individual users.

 - `NBI Jupyterhub <https://github.com/rasmunk/docker-nbi-jupyterhub.git>`_